Skip to main content 7nolikov | Dmitrii Novikov

 Where is all the money in the world?

-Money is the lifeblood of the global economy, flowing through various sectors, industries, and institutions.
+Money is the lifeblood of the global economy.
 Understanding where money is located provides valuable insights into the structure of the global economy, wealth distribution, and financial trends.
-In 2023, the global money supply is spread across financial institutions, governments, businesses, and households, reflecting diverse economic activities.

 Economic actors